strike65/SwiftyBoost/DIST-Factory-README.md

     - `Double` → `bs_dist_make_d`, `Float` → `bs_dist_make_f`; `Float80` on x86 → `bs_dist_make_l` (gated by `#if arch(x86_64) || arch(i386)`).
   - Stores the returned vtable struct in a small `Box` class and cleans up via `free(ctx)` in `deinit`.
   - All protocol methods forward to the corresponding vtable function pointer if present.
+  - Swift supplies fallbacks for metrics absent from the vtable (e.g. Bernoulli entropy, Cauchy entropy, Fisher F / Arcsine entropy) so the high-level API remains uniform.
   - For stats (`mean`, `variance`, …) non‑finite values are mapped to `nil`.